 Research interests

-- Accretion of matter onto compact objects
+- Accretion onto compact objects

 - High-mass X-ray binaries (HMXBs)